Dolly Parton: Songwriting

-Parton is a prolific songwriter, having begun by writing country music songs with strong elements of folk music, based on her upbringing in humble mountain surroundings and reflecting her family's Christian background.
-Her songs "Coat of Many Colors", "I Will Always Love You", and "Jolene", among others, have become classics.
+Parton is a prolific songwriter, writing country music songs with strong elements of folk music and her upbringing in humble mountain surroundings, as well as reflecting her family's Christian background.
+Her songs "Coat of Many Colors", "I Will Always Love You" and "Jolene", among others, have become classics.
 On November 4, 2003, Parton was honored as a BMI Icon at the 2003 BMI Country Awards.

 Parton has earned over 35 BMI Pop and Country Awards.
 In 2001, she was inducted into the Songwriters Hall of Fame.
 In a 2009 interview on CNN's Larry King Live, she said she had written "at least 3,000" songs, having written seriously since the age of seven.
 Parton also said she writes something every day, be it a song or an idea.

 Parton's songwriting has been featured prominently in several films.
 In addition to the title song for 9 to 5, she also recorded a second version of "I Will Always Love You" for The Best Little Whorehouse in Texas (1982).
 The second version was a number one country hit and also reached number 53 on the pop charts.

-"I Will Always Love You" has been covered by many country artists, including Ronstadt on Prisoner In Disguise (1975), Kenny Rogers on Vote for Love (1996), and LeAnn Rimes on Unchained Melody: The Early Years (1997).
-Whitney Houston performed it on The Bodyguard soundtrack and her version became the best-selling hit both written and performed by a female vocalist, with worldwide sales of over twelve million copies.
+"I Will Always Love You" has been covered by many country artists, including Linda Ronstadt on Prisoner In Disguise (1975), Kenny Rogers on Vote for Love (1996) and LeAnn Rimes on Unchained Melody: The Early Years (1997).
+Whitney Houston also performed it on The Bodyguard soundtrack and her version became a best-selling hit both written and performed by a female vocalist, with worldwide sales of over twelve million copies.
 In addition, the song has been translated into Italian and performed by the Welsh opera singer Katherine Jenkins.

-As a songwriter, Parton has twice been nominated for an Academy Award for Best Original Song, for "9 to 5" and "Travelin' Thru" (2005) from the film Transamerica.
+As a songwriter, Parton has twice been nominated for an Academy Award for Best Original Song for "9 to 5" and "Travelin' Thru" (2005) from the film Transamerica.
 "Travelin' Thru" won Best Original Song at the 2005 Phoenix Film Critics Society Awards.
 It was also nominated for both the 2005 Golden Globe Award for Best Original Song and the 2005 Broadcast Film Critics Association Award (also known as the Critics' Choice Awards) for Best Song.
 A cover of "Love Is Like A Butterfly" by Clare Torry was used as the theme music for the British TV show Butterflies.